WasinUddy/Homelab-Environments-Monitor/README.md

 ## Repository Contents

+- `esp8266/mcu.ino`: Arduino sketch containing the code for the environment monitoring system using ESP8266.
+- `esp8266/data/index.html`: HTML file serving as the user interface for visualizing sensor data for ESP8266.
-- `mcu/mcu.ino`: Arduino sketch containing the code for the environment monitoring system.
+- `esp32/mcu.ino`: Arduino sketch containing the code for the environment monitoring system using ESP32.
-- `mcu/data/index.html`: HTML file serving as the user interface for visualizing sensor data.
+- `esp32/data/index.html`: HTML file serving as the user interface for visualizing sensor data for ESP32.
 - `LICENSE`: MIT License file governing the usage of this project.

 ## Installation